 The 1 saving grace one would expect from having the red key just be @ the bottom o’ the level is that this would require the player to only deal with Flat Wario for the chest, but they would be wrong, for they added that all-too-common 2nd key, the minigolf game, which requires Flat Wario to access it as well as the red chest.
 The only positive I can give is that they offer a cracked block to the side o’ the minigolf niche, in case the player finds it & only realizes after the fact they don’t have ’nough money, & that the minigolf block is in plain sight, so it’s unlikely the player will go into that niche only to find the block in the way.
 Also, if the player is clever, they can just duck jump toward the right edge from the middle platform to land in the red chest niche without being Flat Wario.

-95. E3 Castle of Illusion – Green
+95. E3 Castle of Illusions – Green

 Another throw’way treasure, especially since it takes the same main route as the red treasure.
 There’s an awkward thoughtlessness to some o’ the constructions, like the series o’ platforms going upward, leading to just spikes on the ceiling & nothing else.
 There’s a side path up the platforms, where you’re s’posed to take a Hammer-bot to make you bouncy, but it only leads to a music coin.
 Considering this game oft suffices with just putting music coins in plain sight, I’m not sure why they felt the need to make this elaborate setup for 1.